 1. Prevent Moss Growth

 We have all seen headstones covered in moss or other biological growths.
-This occurs because moisture and dirt get into the pores of the stone.
-When they comingle in those tiny granite pores it causes unsightly moss or lichen to grow.
+This unsightly growth occurs because moisture and dirt enter the stone’s pores.
+When they comingle in those tiny granite pores, it causes moss or lichen to grow.

-You can prevent this growth by spraying the monument down with D2 one time per year.
+You can prevent biological growth by spraying the monument down with D2 once a year.
 That’s it!
-It is seriously THAT easy!
+It is seriously that easy!
 Just spray and walk away.

-D2 is a biological growth cleaner that gets deep in the pores of the stone, cleansing it from the inside out.
-This results in nice, clean results that typically last up to a year.
+D2 is a biological growth cleaner that gets deep into the stone’s pores, cleansing it from the inside out.
+This results in excellent, clean results that typically last up to a year.

 This is the same solution used to clean the Veteran’s gravestones at our National Cemeteries.
-And- fun fact- it is used on the White House as well!
+And- fun fact- it is also used on the White House!

 2. Check Your Vases for Clogged Drain Holes

-The number one most common complaint I receive is that “the mowers broke my vase“.
-And, as much as we would all love to blame damage on someone else, 99% of the time the problem is not the mowers!
+The most common complaint I receive is that “the mowers broke my vase.”
+And, as much as we would all love to blame the damage on someone else, 99% of the time, the problem is not the mowers!

-Then, in the winter months, the water collects in the clogged vase, freezes, expands and busts the flower pots.
+Then, in winter, the water collects in the clogged vase, freezes, expands, and busts the flower pots.

 Broken vases are a lost investment, as we have never found a sustainable way to fix them.
-With that said, it is best to prevent this kind of damage before it ever occurs.
+That said, it is best to prevent this kind of damage before it occurs.

-When you get your flower pots consider filling them with florist foam.
-Florist foam will allow the rain water to drain through the foam (and, thus the drain hole).
-As an added bonus, the foam will help your flowers stay in place!
+When you get your flower pots, consider filling them with florist foam.
+Florist foam will allow the rainwater to drain through the foam (and, thus, the drain hole).
+As a bonus, the foam will help your flowers stay in place!

 3. Be Selective About Materials Touching the Stone!

 One of the most beautiful memorials I have made is for a young man who left this Earth too soon.
 He is loved by many and always has flowers and other adornments on his grave.
-His monument is absolutely beautiful…with exception of the rust stain.
+His monument is magnificent… except for the rust stain.

-Many times people will place inexpensive jewelry, metal items (such a matchbox cars, signs, etc) on monuments.
-While the meaning is so sweet and innocent, they do eventually rust and stain the monument.
-And when adornments do rust, the rust tends to seep all down the monument.
+People often place inexpensive jewelry and metal items (such as Matchbox cars, signs, etc) on monuments.
+While the meaning is so sweet and innocent, they eventually rust and stain the monument.
+And when adornments rust, the rust tends to seep all down the monument.

 I have seen this most commonly occur with faux poinsettias and with faux ferns.
 If you are worried about staining, buy a stem of the florals you would like to use, place them under the faucet and wipe with a white paper towel.
 If dye comes off then you should likely avoid it!